bian-yi-syuan/Quantaflow/README.md

 # ▶️ How to Run

 1. Clone this repository.
-2. Open `Quantaflow.xcodeproj` in Xcode.
+2. Open `PDFAPP.xcodeproj` in Xcode.
 3. Select an iPhone simulator.
 4. Build and run the project.